Getaways » Wildflower Watch

-- Reserve a room at one of our many hotels, bed and breakfasts, campgrounds, or resorts.
+- Reserve a room at one of our many hotels or bed & breakfasts.

 - The best part about wildflower watching in Washington County is the ability to enjoy the scattered attractions all around the county while snapping lots of pictures of all the pretty flowers around.

 - The Bluebonnet Trail covers an 80-mile radius and allows you to see Burton, Independence, Washington-on-the-Brazos, Chappell Hill, and Brenham.

 - Because of how our roads are situated, you don’t have to do the whole trail in one day!
 You can spend each day exploring a new area – take your time, see the attractions, get off the beaten path and find the best pastures full of flowers, and use Brenham as your home base.

 - View our Visitor Guide, or request one be mailed to you – in the middle of the guide is a county map with the Bluebonnet Trail indicated by the blue dotted lines.
 The guide also includes all the necessary details about Washington County to help plan your trip.

 - We have many dining choices – American, Mexican, Italian, homestyle/country, BBQ – Whatever you crave, we’ve got you covered.
 Including a variety of good eats in Downtown Brenham.